 It’s understandable to have questions when hiring a defense team and moving forward with your case.
-At Schwartz Criminal Defense Firm, we offer consultations during which you can discuss your concerns before fully committing to our services.
+At Schwartz Law Group, we offer consultations during which you can discuss your concerns before fully committing to our services.
 We’ve answered some of the most frequently asked questions about Detroit DUI cases below.

 When you are arrested for a DUI or an OWI in Detroit, the police should read you your Miranda rights.
 Your Miranda rights include the right to remain silent because anything you say can and will be held against you.
 It’s important to understand that you don’t have to answer any police questions.
 You also have the right to an attorney.
 If you can’t afford an attorney, the court will appoint one for you.